karaxuna/tutorial-angular-form-validation-on-submit/README.md

 <input type="password" ng-model="password" ng-required="true" ng-minlength="5" name="password" id="password" />
 ```

-`min-length` - means that input will be invalid if it's length is less than 5 characters;
+`min-length` - means that input will be invalid if it's length is less than 5 characters;<br/>

 Now add containers where validation messages will appear: